siduction/sidu-manual/data/en/0201-cd-content_en.md

     Intel Core2
     Intel Atom 330
     any x86-64/ EM64T capable CPU or newer
-    newer 64 bit capable AMD Sempron and Intel Pentium 4 CPUs
+    newer 64-bit capable AMD Sempron or Intel Pentium 4 CPUs
-    (look for the "lm" flag in /proc/cpuinfo or use inxi -v3).
+    (look for the "lm" flag in /proc/cpuinfo or use inxi -v3)

 #### Memory requirements

-    KDE plasma: ≥ 4 GByte RAM
+    KDE Plasma: ≥ 4 GByte RAM
     Mate:       ≥ 4 GByte RAM
     Cinnamon: ≥ 4 GByte RAM
-    XFCE: ≥ 4 GByte RAM
+    Xfce: ≥ 4 GByte RAM
-    LXQT: ≥ 512 MByte RAM
+    LXQt: ≥ 512 MByte RAM
-    Lxde ≥ 512 MByte RAM
+    LXDE ≥ 512 MByte RAM
     Xorg: ≥ 512 MByte RAM
     NoX: ≥ 256 MByte RAM

-    ≥ 5 GByte hard disk space for NOX
+    ≥ 5 GByte hard disk space for NoX
-    ≥10 GBytes of disk space for all others.
+    ≥10 GByte of disk space for all the others

 #### Other

-    VGA graphics card with at least 640x480 pixel resolution.
+    VGA graphics card with at least 640x480 pixel resolution
-    Optical drive or USB media.
+    optical drive or USB media

 ### Applications and utilities

-As an Internet browser, [Firefox](https://mozilla.org), or [Chromium](https://chromium.woolyss.com/download/de/#linux) are included (depending on the variant).
+As web browser, [Firefox](https://mozilla.org) or [Chromium](https://chromium.woolyss.com/download/de/#linux) is included (depending on the variant).

-Libreoffice is pre-installed as office software.
+LibreOffice is pre-installed as office software.
 Dolphin, Thunar and PCManFM are available as file managers.

-Connman or Network Manager is available for network and Internet configuration.
+Connman or Network Manager is available for network and internet configuration.

-Xorg and nox are delivered with [IWD](0502-inet-iwd_en.md#iwd-instead-of-wpa_supplicant) as, this can be configured via [nmtui/nmcli](0501-inet-nm-cli_en.md#network-manager-command-line-tool) or [iwctl](0502-inet-iwd_en.md#iwd-instead-of-wpa_supplicant).
+Xorg and NoX are delivered with [IWD](0502-inet-iwd_en.md#iwd-instead-of-wpa_supplicant) as wireless daemon.
+It can be configured via [nmtui/nmcli](0501-inet-nm-cli_en.md#network-manager-command-line-tool) or [iwctl](0502-inet-iwd_en.md#iwd-instead-of-wpa_supplicant).

-For partitioning disks, [cfdisk](./0314-part-cfdisk_en.md#partitioning-with-fdisk), [gdisk and cgdisk](./0313-part-gdisk_en.md#partitioning-with-gdisk) and [GParted](./0312-part-gparted_en.md#partitioning-with-gparted) are supplied.
+For disk partitioning, [cfdisk](./0314-part-cfdisk_en.md#partitioning-with-fdisk), [gdisk and cgdisk](./0313-part-gdisk_en.md#partitioning-with-gdisk) and [GParted](./0312-part-gparted_en.md#partitioning-with-gparted) are supplied.
 Gparted also provides the ability to resize NTFS partitions.

-System analysis tools such as [Memtest86+](http://www.memtest.org/) (a tool for comprehensive memory analysis) are also included.
+System analysis tools such as [Memtest86+](http://www.memtest.org/) (a tool for comprehensive memory analysis) are included, too.

 Each ISO variant contains an extensive selection of applications for the command line.
 A complete manifest file with the installed programs for each release variant of siduction can be found on each download mirror.